 Wolverton is the former moderator of 5 Minute Fiction, a weekly international flash fiction challenge.
 She also spent time as an editorial assistant for BLOOM magazine. and wrote a monthly column there for several years that celebrated non-writerly folks who found success after the age of 40.
-She was the founder of the now-defunct Farm to Philly, a website that focused on eating locally grown foods and sustainable living in Philadelphia.
-She was featured for her work with Farm to Philly in GRID Magazine, Slashfood, Philly Homegrown, and various other food-related websites.
+She founded the now-defunct Farm to Philly, a website that focused on eating locally grown foods and sustainable living in Philadelphia.
+She has been featured for her work with Farm to Philly in GRID Magazine, Slashfood, Philly Homegrown, and various other food-related websites.
+She loves incredibly stinky cheese and very good chocolate.

 Fun fact: Wolverton ran for Mayor of her borough in 2017; she lost by around 60 votes.